clairedubin/peroxisome_evolution/README.md

 <body>

-Scripts used for "Divergence of peroxisome membrane gene sequence and expression between yeast species," currently under review.
+Scripts used for "Divergence of peroxisome membrane gene sequence and expression between yeast species," linked here<https://www.g3journal.org/content/10/6/2079>.

 Raw data will be posted on FigShare and the link will appear here when published.